 Let me tell you a story about a guy I know.
 Let’s call him John.

-Wearing his ripped red shorts and dirty white shirt as his primary school uniform, John got up, ate up half a plate of rice with sweet soy sauce on top and a traditional garlic cracker for his breakfast.
+Today was just another day for John.
+He woke up in his ripped red shorts and worn-out white shirt.
+He would look at himself in the mirror, as usual, in his primary school uniform – which, for him, was the only outfit he had.
+He would eat up half a plate of rice topped with drizzles of sweet soy sauce and a garlic cracker for his breakfast.

 “If I could have half a fried egg on top of my rice, it would be the highlight of my week” he said.

 As always, he would eat up alone.
-His oldest sister and second brother were away for work and his first brother was in Bandung for college.
-John's mum was rarely home, traveling back and forth for work to Mojosari, a little town that was a 3-hour bus ride away.
+His eldest sister and second brother were away for work and his eldest brother was in Bandung for college.
+John's mum was rarely home, traveling back and forth for work in Mojosari, a little town that was a 3-hour bus ride away.
 Meanwhile his father slept the whole day and gambled the whole night.

-“You know those trucks in the CBD with those little kids secretly climbing up the trucks from behind and shouting excitedly just because it’s fun?
+“You know those trucks in the CBD?
+The ones that little village kids secretly climb up from behind and shout excitedly just because it’s fun?
 I used to be one of them.” he added.

-“I remember how embarrassed I was when I was a kid when a friend invited me to their birthday lunch because my school uniform was the best outfit I had.” he chuckled.
+“I remember how embarrassed I was when a friend invited me to their birthday lunch.
+I always hesitated to go because my school uniform was the best outfit I had.” he chuckled.

-He was supposed to finish grade 5, but his marks were so poor that he couldn’t move up to grade 6.
-Usually, when his mum came back to Surabaya, she would spank him and lock him up in the bathroom because he did so poorly at school.
+He was supposed to finish Grade 5, but his marks were so poor that he couldn’t move up to Grade 6.
+Usually, when his mum returned to Surabaya, she would spank him and lock him up in the bathroom for hours after looking at the red marks on his school report.
 This time was different—he was actually failing.
-His mum begged the principal of the school to let him have a month of probation in grade 6 and see if he could continue.
+His mum begged the principal of the school to let him have a month of probation in Grade 6 and see if he could continue.

-Afraid of disappointing his mum, John elevated his grades exponentially and started being involved in school extracurricular activities, including basketball.
+Afraid of disappointing his mum, John started to fix his grades and began his involvements in school extracurricular activities, including basketball.

 This was the starting point of his journey.
-In high school, he was recruited in a basketball club and he started playing nationally.
-He became a national basketballer.
-For this reason, he could still continue his high school despite his financial issues because he attained a scholarship by working with the club.
-As a consequence, he had to juggle with school and travel intercity and inter-province all the time.
+When he entered high school, he was recruited in a basketball club.
+In Year 11, he became a national basketballer.
+This is the sole reason he could stay in school despite his financial constraints as he attained a scholarship by working for the team.
+But this was also the reason he had to juggle with school and travel around the country for the games every week.

 After he graduated, he started dating a lady he met at high school.

 “The first time I saw her was when we had mixed-class exam.
-Her cheeks were very rose pink.
+Her cheeks were very rosy pink.
 I was there and I was wondering how could someone be as beautiful.”

-Planning to marry her, he needed a decent job in order to support his future little family.
-He started working as a labour worker at a textile company.
+His intention to marry her led his pursuit of a better and sustainable job.
+This was when started working as a labourer at a textile company.
 A couple of years after, he was promoted as the cashier.
 And a while later, a salesman.

-Having to juggle between basketball, relationship commitment and work, he needed to rethink his decision.
-He left basketball for good.
+But of course, having to juggle between basketball, relationship commitment and work, he needed to rethink his decision.
+After a while, he finally left basketball for good.

-When he was 25, he married his wife.
-Ten years after, he provided his director with a business proposal to be partners in building a new textile company.
-He approved.
-Now he’s a co-founder and owner of 13-branch textile company around Java.
+When he was 25, he married his now wife.
+Ten years after, he offered his director with a business proposal to be partners in establishing a new textile company.
+Rejections after rejections, he finally approved.
+Now he’s a co-founder and owner of 15-branch textile company around Java.

 John is my dad.
 His real name is Anton.